Our computer science undergraduates are active, engaged members of the Johns Hopkins and Baltimore communities.

 ACM Student Chapter

-The Johns Hopkins Association for Computing Machinery is dedicated to furthering knowledge and advancement of computers and information technology through the free exchange of ideas and information.
+The Johns Hopkins Association for Computing Machinery is dedicated to furthering knowledge and advancement of computer and information technology through the free exchange of ideas and information.

 Women in Computer Science

-Women in Computer Science (WiCS) provides opportunities and resources for female computer science students.
+WiCS provides opportunities and resources for female and nonbinary computer science students.
 Events include speakers, dinners, and weekly “Coding Circles.”

-The Homewood Campus is brimming with opportunities for students to get involved, explore new interests, and have fun.
-We guarantee you’ll find something that suits your interests!
+The Homewood campus is brimming with opportunities for students to get involved, explore new interests, and have fun.
+We guarantee you’ll find a group that suits your interests!